 The programme ties in tightly with our new Research Programme, which aims to map the environmental, social and ecological impact of our projects.

-We currently work with four partners in this programme, Laikipia Permaculture Centre (LPC) in Laikipia north, Rusinga Island Organic Farmers Association (RIOFA) on Rusinga Island, Sustainable Village Resources in Rongo and Drylands Natural Resource Centre (DNRC) in Makueni.
-All our projects are run with local organizations run by people native to the area who are trained in permaculture by PRI-Kenya.
+PRI Kenya has worked with key partners since inception to 2017 with four partners in this programme, Laikipia Permaculture Centre (LPC) in Laikipia north, Rusinga Island Organic Farmers Association (RIOFA) on Rusinga Island, Sustainable Village Resources in Rongo and Drylands Natural Resource Centre (DNRC) in Makueni.
+All partner projects operate with local organizations run by people native to the area who are trained in permaculture by PRI-Kenya.
+PRI Kenya has trained at least 700 farmers across Kenya and are in continued partnership with key partners under our Education Programme.